hrassi/pythonanywhere_esp32/README.md

 then goto web tab in pythonanywere and create new app inside ******/mysite

+the main.py is a micropython script to run on esp32 . the esp32 is connected to 4 leds to reflect the status of values in sam.txt and conected to a push button and potentiometer to put there values in the sam.txt

 explication of sam.txt:
 first line      value label 1       vars: value1 second line     value label 2        vars: value2